MSc Parasitology & Pathogen Biology

-The award of the MSc in Parasitology & Pathogen Biology is based on continuous assessment of coursework, examinations and assessment of modules based on submitted work related to private, individual study.
+The award of the MSc in Parasitology and Pathogen Biology is based on continuous assessment of coursework, examinations and assessment modules based on submitted work related to private, individual study.

-At Queen’s, we deliver a high-quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.
+At Queen’s, we deliver a high-quality learning environment that embeds intellectual curiosity, innovation and best practices in learning, teaching and student support to enable students to achieve their full academic potential.